• Skip to main content

 How Should I Evaluate My Options?

-Every clear aligner company excels in different ways, so when making a decision, you should consider your timeline, budget, preferences, and more.
+Every clear aligner company excels in different ways, so when making a decision, consider your timeline, budget, and preferences.
 It’s important to avoid focusing too much on just one aspect of a particular company, like price or treatment time.
 When evaluating your options, we recommend researching and considering all of the following categories:

 Affordability